HillaryDanan/abstraction-intelligence/papers/abstraction_beyond_compression.md

 A maximally compressed representation of a specific image is useless for representing other images.
 A compositional representation (edges, textures, shapes, objects) transfers because the components recombine.

 **Theoretical claim:** This reusability is what distinguishes abstraction from pure compression.
 Abstraction is compression *plus* compositionality.

+**Empirical demonstration (Danan, 2025b):** Networks trained with factorized input but non-compositional output learned highly factorized internal representations (93% factor decodability) yet achieved 0% compositional generalization.
+The representations were reusable in principle—the factors were linearly separable—but the output structure provided no pathway for composition.
+This demonstrates that compression can produce factorized representations without yielding compositional abstraction.
+The missing ingredient was compositional output structure: when added, generalization jumped to 72-80% (Cohen's d = 11.95).
+Compression produced the representations; compositional structure enabled their use.

 -----